pterodactyl/documentation/panel/1.0/webserver_configuration.md

 ```

 Now, you should paste the contents of the file below, replacing `<domain>` with your domain name being used in a file called
-`pterodactyl.conf` and place the file in `/etc/nginx/sites-available/`, or &mdash; if on CentOS, `/etc/nginx/conf.d/`.
+`pterodactyl.conf` and place the file in `/etc/nginx/sites-available/`, or &mdash; if on RHEL, Rocky Linux, or AlmaLinux, `/etc/nginx/conf.d/`.

 <<< @/.snippets/webservers/nginx-php8.3.conf{5,11,26-27}